magenta-aps/osdatascanner/docs/frontend/tables.md

 1. Build the new table according to the standard semantic structure seen above.
 2. Name the table identifier something that both *make sense* and is *unique* for this table, and combine it with a "-table" suffix, e.g. `.org-table`.
-3. Name each column identifier by combining the table identifier and the column type, e.g. `.org-import`.
+3. Name each column identifier something relevant to the content type, e.g. `.column--import`.

 ### Constructing the SCSS